tyr-sl3/MatMath/README.md

 - Matrix: Buffer allocated on the stack => Exception safety
 - DynamicMatrix: Buffer allocated on the heap => No exception safety

 **Note:** By default, only arithmetic types are allowed to ensure more exception safety.
-You can disallow this verification by using:
+You can disallow this verification by defining NO_TYPE_CHECK.
+Example:
 ```sh
 clang++ -std=c++14 -DNO_TYPE_CHECK main.cc -o matmath
 ```